 (d) Removal. - The Board may remove any of its members for neglect of duty, incompetence, or unprofessional conduct.
 A member subject to disciplinary proceedings as a licensee shall be disqualified from participating in the official business of the Board until the charges have been resolved."

-SECTION 2.
-G.S.
-90-210.20 reads as rewritten: "§ 90-210.20.
+"§ 90-210.20.
 Definitions.